smkdGab/Sim-to-Real-transfer-of-Reinforcement-Learning-Policies-in-Robotics/README.md

 The file `plot_bounds.py` is used to plot the evolution of bounds through time.
 The bounds should be logged in the `logs/train.npz` file in the same folder.
 It is possible to plot with respect to episodes or timesteps.

-The best model ever found duringt training is available in the `models/best_eval` folder and a simulation can be run with the `ADR_test.py` script.
+The best model ever found during the training is available in the `models/best_eval` folder and a simulation can be run with the `ADR_test.py` script.

 It is suggested to run the files with `--help` to list all the options.